Video Game Addiction is an Official Mental Health Diagnosis but Treatment is Hard to Find

 "Family therapy is one place I would start; cognitive behavioral therapy is another option.
 We’re treating it sort of like an addiction," Dr. Shriver said.

-Dr. Shriver said monitoring how often your kids use games is just as important as looking at the of the games as well.
-She recommends a website called healthychildren.org, it helps families communicate about gaming as set up different plans.
+Dr. Shriver said monitoring how often your kids use games is just as important as looking at the kind of the games as well.
+She recommends a website called healthychildren.org, it helps families communicate about gaming and set up different plans.

 Not all games are bad, there are many educational games that can increase your abilities.
 Dr. Shriver recommends an app called Bedtime Math.